-Totally chic and ultra modern, grey is fast becoming the colour of the decade to decorate with right now especially in your living room.
+Totally chic and ultra modern, grey has become the colour of the decade to decorate with right now especially in living rooms.
 Why?
 Because it makes the perfect contemporary neutral.
 It will provide the ideal backdrop to creating a grey living room scheme you’ll love whatever your taste.

 From playful, zingy looks to a more classic approach take a look at our gallery of the latest yellow and grey living room ideas that are brimming with personality and style.

 As yellow stands out so well against grey you can use the uplifting colour to make a fabulous focal point.
 Here, a traditional wood fire surround has been given a super modern twist with coat of buttercup yellow.
 The results not only fill the room with energy but pulls the classic style up-to-date.
 White furniture balances the room look while monochrome art makes a smart and sophisticated finish.

 In it’s palest forms grey and yellow makes a illuminating ambience that is super crisp and light.
 Start with a soft wallpapered backdrop with subtle pattern and choose white comfortable seating then add gentle character with pleasing lemon fabrics and accessories.

 This diluted palette needs added depth so layer up tones of the same shade as seen here with painted slate grey coffee tables, smoked glassware or even an almost black book shelf.

 3. Create a contrast with dark hues

 Give the colour pairing real pizazz by contrast with dark and light shades of the two tones.
 Charcoal grey is a hugely popular choice for brave decorating choices right now.
 Add a more mellow yellow to take the edge off the saturated element.
 The beauty of a faded lemon shade by natural light, such as these curtains is that they add a soft glow when the light is shining through them, like a little ray of sunshine.

 4. Inject colourful patterns